A Vital Link

-Stream and estuarine restoration is undertaken as a management action to restore historic ecological processes and functions to refuge streams and estuarine habitats to benefit anadromous fish populations and other stream-dependent wildlife.
-The Refuge restores stream habitat by re-establishing large woody debris in a fashion that mimics natural large woody debris presumed to have been historically present in the stream.
+Stream enhancement is undertaken as a management action to restore historic ecological processes and functions to refuge streams to benefit anadromous fish populations and other stream-dependent wildlife.
+Sometimes these conservation efforts are tied to estuary restoration through the removal of fish barriers and the connection of historic stream channels to the estuary.
+In some cases, stream habitat is enhanced by re-establishing large woody debris in a fashion that mimics natural material presumed to have been historically present in the stream.
 Large woody debris is placed in the existing stream channels by high-line cabling or other heavy equipment where feasible, keeping impacts to streamside habitat to a minimum.
-Debris complexes that contain root wads are preferred as this is a more natural condition.
-Channel structure sometimes needs to be modified, fish barriers may need to be removed, and portions of the riparian zone may need to be restored by plantings.
+Channel structure is occassionally modified, fish barriers are removed, and portions of the riparian zone are restored by plantings.
 The Refuge has an environmental assessment for stream restoration that was signed in 2003.

 As a management tool, Willapa National Wildlife Refuge has had a reintroduction program for salmonids, including chum and coho salmon as well as sea-run cutthroat trout, since 1996.
 Wild sea-run cutthroat trout have been introduced to several refuge streams, starting in December 2000 and continuing on an annual basis as fish have been available.
 The fish are trapped incidental to salmon hatchery operations at the Naselle and Nemah River hatcheries, transported to the Refuge, and released in refuge streams.
 During the relocation process, fish are released in small groups along a length of the target stream, primarily in pools.
 Fish are placed in buckets and hand-carried to the stream site.
 On occasion, fresh or frozen salmon eggs are also placed in pools or broadcast as a food source for the cutthroat trout.
 Salmon carcasses are also received from local fish hatcheries and are placed along streams to enhance nutrient levels.